Mocoloco461/SandBox/README.md

 ```

 The script automatically installs `yt-dlp` and a static `ffmpeg` binary
-(if they are missing) and then downloads every link from `links.txt`
+(if they are missing) using pip's `--user` and `--break-system-packages`
-into the target directory.
+flags.
+It then downloads every link from `links.txt` into the target
+directory.